 How to Target:

-Because you don’t want to get too narrow at this stage, custom affinities are best for those businesses with a very niche product or service.
+Still, you don’t want to get too specific at this stage.
+Custom affinities are best for those businesses with a very niche product or service.

 You can exclude people who already have some awareness of your brand – including those that have visited your website or engaged with you on social media.